qwaneu/qwaneu.github.io/_drafts/tdd-naming-tests.md

 ## Considerations

-This test naming heuristic focuses mostly on example based tests, not so much on property based tests or approval tests.
+The heuristic of putting the action/event and expected result in the test name or description is mostly applicable for example based tests, not so much on property based tests or approval tests.
+For property based tests, we use the name or description to reflect an invariant of the code under test.

-show some spec based tests.
-Side note: when the set up is extracted out (in purescript or haskell often injected in) it might not be that useful.
-In some languages we can move the order of our expectation/assert function, so that it can go in the middle of a sentence.
-If the test is glanceable, the string above it may be reduntant.
+When we extract the set up code and other parts of the test out into functions, this heuristic can become less useful.
+If we can make the test itself short and glanceable, the test becomes self-evident.
+In some languages we can move the order of our expectation function, so that it can go in the middle of a sentence.
+If the test is glanceable, the string above it may be redundant.
+We will write more about _glanceable tests_ in a future post, here is a small example from the WeReview project, a conference session management system we have developed:

 @@example from WeReview
 actual `shouldEqual` expected

-(side note, might be separate post This struck me first in some property based tests, where it was really hard to give the test a name, but after extractions, the test itself was quite simple).

-Post needed: glanceable tests.

 ## Further reading